manjuattili/Cell_Classification/README.md

 # README: Cell Classification Project

+# Mouse Brain Cell Type Classification

+## Background

+Neurons and glia are the two primary cell types in the brain.
+Neurons are specialized cells responsible for transmitting electrical and chemical signals, enabling functions like thinking, movement, and sensation.
+They are categorized into types such as principal cells (e.g., pyramidal neurons that form the backbone of neural circuits) and interneurons (which modulate and regulate neuronal activity).
+Glia, on the other hand, provide support to neurons, including maintenance of homeostasis, insulation (e.g., via myelin), and immune functions.
+Key glial types include astrocytes (which support synaptic function and blood-brain barrier) and microglia (the brain's immune cells that respond to injury and infection).

+This project utilizes 3D reconstructions of these cells to extract morphometric features for classification.
+The data originates from NeuroMorpho.org, a comprehensive database of digitally reconstructed neurons and glia contributed by researchers worldwide.
+From NeuroMorpho.org, metadata and morphometric data for mouse brain cells were downloaded.
+Additionally, SWC files—standardized reconstruction files representing the 3D morphology of cells as a series of connected compartments—were obtained.
+As part of previous work, these SWC files were processed using geometry formulas to compute local and global angles around each bifurcation point, adding new columns to the dataset.
+This resulted in a dataset with 53 columns (including metadata, morphometric data, and computed angles) and 141,898 rows.
+For the classification task, only relevant numerical morphometric features were retained, reducing the dataset to 22 columns after preprocessing.

 ## Data
 - **Source**: The raw dataset contains 141,896 rows and 52 columns, capturing characteristics of neurons and glia from the mouse brain, derived from 3D reconstructions available at [NeuroMorpho.org](https://neuromorpho.org).
 - **Format**: Cell morphologies were downloaded as SWC files and compiled into a single dataset, with each row representing a single cell.